What Are Eustachian Tubes and Plugged Ears?

 Opening Eustachian Tubes and Removing Blockages

-Our body often removes the blockage from a eustachian tube and opens a closed tube without any extra help, given enough time.
-There are things that can be done to open up the eustachian tube quickly, however.
-Yawning, swallowing, chewing gum or sucking on a candy can open closed eustachian tubes.
+Our body often removes the blockage from a eustachian tube and opens a closed one without any extra help, given enough time.
+There are things that can be done to open a eustachian tube quickly, however.
+Yawning, swallowing, chewing gum or sucking on a candy can open closed tubes.
 So can taking a deep breath and then exhaling while keeping the mouth closed and pinching the nostrils.
 The tubes often open with a popping sound.

 If more help is needed to solve a eustachian tube problem, decongestants can relieve swelling and antihistamines can reduce allergic responses.
 Sometimes doctors prescribe corticosteroids to reduce inflammation or antibiotics to treat infections.
 If fluid collects in the middle ear and remains there, a myringotomy may be performed.